dkandalov/dkandalov.github.io/micro-blog.md

 ---

 #### 2024/11/20
 I wish there were an IDE inspection for #Kotlin to detect default parameters that are never overwritten.
-For example, a class with `val clock: Clock = Clock.systemUTC()` as a constructor parameter should probably be passed a clock shared by the app or fixed clock in tests.
+For example, a class with `val clock: Clock = Clock.systemUTC()` as a constructor parameter should probably be passed a clock shared by the app at some point or passed fixed clock in tests.

 #### 2024/11/19
 I recently (re)discovered the "Previous/Next Occurrence of the Word at Caret" action in #IntelliJ.
 I'm still thinking how/if it can be useful for me, but it's funny that if you go to the previous word occurrence, then F3 ("Find Next / Move to Next Occurrence") goes backward 🤓